panghanwu/bury_beetle_tracker/README.md

 ## Output
 ### JSON File
 JSON files record tracking result for each frame.
-Data in each frame inculds:
+Data in each frame includes:
 - `boxes`: Bounding box coordinate in format `[left, top, right, bottom]`.
 - `labels`: Marks on backs of the beetles.
 - `label_IDs`: IDs of marks.